 - Create constructive and valuable content

-- Include images, graphics, and videos in your articles to make it more engaging for the reader
+- Include images, graphics, and videos in your articles to make them more engaging for the reader

 While a very satisfying feeling, hitting the publish button on your article doesn’t mean the work ends there.
 There are various steps to take after you’ve published your content, such as…

 - Encourage your readers to give feedback by adding a comment section at the bottom of the blog pages.
 And, of course, respond to every comment—even the negative ones.
 Make sure you maintain a level of class and etiquette in your responses.
 This will create a dialogue that can attract more traffic to your blog and eventually to your website.

 - Share your blog article on your business’s social media channels.
 Sharing content on social media increases its exposure and further promotes your business and your brand.
 Urge your employees to share it on their social media channels too.

 - After you’ve published a few articles, it’s a good idea to start analyzing your blog’s performance.
 Knowing details such as how many visits and shares one of your articles gets can help to improve future content.

 Establishing your online presence is essential for any small business wanting to succeed, and creating a blog is a great way to do it.

 Not only can it increase your web visibility and build brand awareness, but it can also drive traffic to your website, help you engage with customers, and make you stand out from the competition.

 Remember, in order to keep your blog going, you have to think of topics that will be of value to your readers, share your content on social media, manage feedback from readers, and examine your blog’s performance.